mlaursen/react-md/packages/react-md/README.md

 ## Including Styles

-Unlike all the other individual packages, there is only a single scss import that contains all the variables, functions, and mixins from all the other
+Unlike all the other individual packages, there is only a single SCSS import that contains all the variables, functions, and mixins from all the other
 packages: